jmetzg11alpine/MIT_IDSS/week2/README.md

 the mean of x̄ = μ

 the Standard Error = σ / √n (The standard error of x̄), tells how accurately it reflects the true population mean.
-The true mean will vary by the SE
+The true mean will vary by the SE.

+SE is the varitity of the sample mean if we were to take more samples

 # Central Limit Theorem
 The sampling distribution of the sample means will approach normal distribution as the sample size gets bigger, no matter what the shape of the population distribution is.